mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 ---
 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md) for information on what types of issues we address.

+For help with debugging your code, please refer to [Stack Overflow](https://stackoverflow.com/questions/tagged/mlflow).

 Please do not delete this template unless you are sure your issue is outside its scope.